chadallison/book_quotes/README.md

   positive habits in a negative environment.”
 (94)
 - “People with high self-control tend to spend less time in tempting situations.
 It’s easier to avoid temptation than resist it.”
 (95)
-- “Ultimately, such strategies enable food scientists to find the”bliss point” for each product – the precise combination of salt, sugar, and fat that excites your brain and keeps you coming back for more.
+- “Ultimately, such strategies enable food scientists to find the 'bliss point' for each product – the precise combination of salt, sugar, and fat that excites your brain and keeps you coming back for more.
 The result, of course, is that you overeat because hyperpalatable foods are more attractive to the human brain.”
 (103)